Best Practices For Visit Report Cards

 Create A Blank Report Card For Services That Don’t Need A Report

 You may have some services, like Meet & Greets or key pick-ups, that don’t require a report card.
 Creating a blank report card and linking these services to it or making a blank report card your default report card will prevent a report card from showing up when completing these types of services on the mobile app.

 Use The “Once Per Event” Option For General Questions About The Visit

 When creating report card questions, there are two options for where the question will be shown, “Once Per Pet” and “Once Per Event”.
-The “Once Per Pet” option is best used for questions specific to the pet, like if they were fed, walked, or given medication, while the “Once Per Event” option can be used tasks like did you take out the trash, bring in the mail, or water plants.
+The “Once Per Pet” option is best used for questions specific to the pet, like if they were fed, walked, or given medication, while the “Once Per Event” option can be used for tasks like taking out the trash, bringing in the mail, or watering plants.